WillowKrick/DerpibooruDownloadR/README.md

 # DerpibooruDownloadR
 intro:
+v23.07.18.01
 here is a html file that you can use it download pictures from derpibooru.

-you can only use list download for artist.
+you can use list download for artist.

-use tags download only for once you input or every single artist in your download list.
+notice that you must input at least one artist use tags download only for once you input or every single artist in your download list.

 the default filter is "Everything".